 Logging, electrical hazards focus of program areas

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) is awarding three grants totaling more than $115,000 to help develop workplace safety and health education programs.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) is awarding three grants totaling more than $115,000 to help develop workplace safety and health education programs.

 The recipients include:

 NECA/IBEW - NFPA 70E: The "How To" Comply with OSHA Electrical Standards

 NECA/IBEW will develop an online training to provide easily accessible information regarding electrical hazards, regulations, and protective equipment.
 The online training will help participants develop procedures that clearly identify their roles and responsibilities for safety in the workplace.

 Oregon State University, College of Forestry - Association of Oregon Loggers: Safe Design of Mobile Anchors